jumpinjackie/forge-e33-mod/design/MULTICOLOR.md

 2(W/U)
 Creature - Human Expeditioner Wizard
 You may choose not to untap this creature during your untap step.
-Nevron Whisperer - {2},{T}: Gain control of target Nevron creature for as long as this creature remains tapped.
+Nevron Whisperer — {2}, {T}: Gain control of target Nevron creature for as long as this creature remains tapped.
 When this creature dies, create a Chroma token.
 ---
 Gregoire is, as usual, deeply suspicious, but this could change our entire understanding of Nevrons and the Paintre-